the-rahulpatel/Vim/README.md

-This repository contain my .vimrc file and other settings of my vim environment.
+This repository contains my .vimrc file and other settings of my vim environment.